Fellowship in Head and Neck Surgical Oncology and Reconstructive Surgery

 Objectives

 The objective of this fellowship is to promote and develop leaders in the field of academic head and neck surgical oncology and reconstruction.
 Emphasis is on broad clinical training, including all aspects of head and neck surgical oncology and reconstruction.
+Advanced fellows will have the opportunity to focus on skull base surgery.
 Fellows will have a faculty appointment at the Instructor level that includes a mentored experience focused on a transition to independence.
 In particular, fellows develop skills in clinical teaching within the context of our residency program.

-During the clinical year, fellows will participate in clinical and surgical care of patients within the faculty practices, but will also have an individual, mentored clinical surgical practice.
-Fellows completing the program will have finely honed skills in surgical diagnosis and treatment of tumors of the head and neck and reconstruction if desired.
+During the clinical year, fellows will participate in clinical and surgical care of patients within the faculty practices in an apprenticeship model, but will also have an individual, mentored clinical surgical practice.
+Fellows completing the program will have finely honed skills in surgical diagnosis and treatment of tumors of the head and neck and reconstruction (if desired).
 Training will cover the entire gamut of head and neck surgery including endocrine, robotic, skull base, minimally invasive and reconstructive approaches.
-Interested fellows can also get training in free flap and pedicled reconstruction as well as skull base surgery.
+Interested fellows can also get training in free flap and pedicled reconstruction as well as open and endoscopic (if desired) skull base surgery.

 Fellows may choose to do an additional year of research.
-We offer a rich environment of translational research bridging surgical oncology and molecular biology pertaining to head and neck cancer.
-The research training may serve as the basis to seek grant funding in order to facilitate the initiation of an academic career and is particularly attractive to those candidates seeking a career as a clinician-scientist.
-Fellows may set up an individualized research training experience in consultation with the fellowship director.
-Often fellows will perform research in molecular biology of head and neck cancer.
-Other studied areas have included bioinformatics and a variety of opportunities are available throughout Johns Hopkins University.
+We offer a rich environment of translational research bridging surgical oncology and molecular biology pertaining to head and neck cancer, and population health sciences.
+The research training may serve as the basis to seek grant funding to facilitate the initiation of an academic career and is particularly attractive to those candidates seeking a career as a clinician-scientist.
+Fellows may set up an individualized research training experience with interdisciplinary colleagues in the institution, outside of the department of otolaryngology head and neck surgery, in consultation with the fellowship director.
+A variety of opportunities are available throughout Johns Hopkins University and the National Institutes of Health.

 Curriculum

-A weekly journal club including the multidisciplinary faculty and trainees, led by the fellow and chief resident, reviews landmark and current literature for head and neck oncology.
-For microvascular reconstruction, there is a journal club dubbed “Microvascular Club” that meets once or twice a month.
-Led by reconstructive faculty, the club discusses key topics from distraction osteogenesis to site-specific defect reconstruction.
+A bi-weekly case conference to highlight relevant literature including the multidisciplinary faculty and trainees is, led by the fellow and chief resident.
+Landmark and current literature are reviewed for head and neck oncology in the context of case presentations.
+For microvascular reconstruction, there is a journal club dubbed “Re-con-ference” that meets twice a month.
+Led by the reconstructive faculty, the club discusses key topics from distraction osteogenesis to site-specific defect reconstruction.
+We hold an annual open and endoscopic skull base cadaveric dissection course and monthly skull base didactic for Johns Hopkins trainees.

 History